Reputation is everything. Businesses thrive on positive customer feedback, with 89% of consumers checking online reviews before purchase.

 But what are the legal implications when these glowing reviews are less than genuine?
 Are fake reviews illegal?

-Research suggests that at least 10% of all product reviews are likely to be fake.
+Research suggests that as much as 30% of all product reviews are likely to be fake.
 An unsettling trend is emerging as unscrupulous businesses increasingly turn to dishonest strategies, which involve tactics such as crafting fake positive reviews, paying review sellers/brokers for glowing ratings, or requesting family and friends to falsely endorse their ventures.
 In some cases, this deceptive practice even extends to sabotaging competitors by posting fake negative reviews.

-The global stage sees a lack of consensus on the legality of fake reviews, yet countries are awakening to the drastic implications, and are implementing laws to address this growing concern.
-This evolving landscape requires businesses to constantly stay informed to avoid unknowingly engaging in illegal activities amid the changing tides of global legislation.
-Let's explore where to find the most up-to-date legislation, and why platforms should be striving to eradicate fake reviews first and foremost to provide an authentic and trusted user experience.
+Countries around the world are awakening to the drastic implications of fake reviews for consumers, and are implementing laws to address this growing concern.
+Businesses need to stay informed of the legal landscape to avoid unknowingly engaging in illegal activities amid the changing tides of global legislation.
+Let's explore the facts, where to find the most up-to-date legislation, and why platforms should be striving to eradicate fake reviews first and foremost to provide an authentic and trusted user experience.

-The European Commission's proactive move to improve consumer protection has involved the introduction of the EU Omnibus Directive, also known as the Enforcement and Modernization Directive, which became effective in May 2022.
+Yes.
+In May 2022, The European Commission introduced the EU Omnibus Directive, also known as the Enforcement and Modernization Directive, prohibiting the submission of fake reviews and the manipulation of endorsements.
+Through this directive, the EU aims to ensure that product reviews genuinely reflect the sentiments of real customers.
 Traders on online marketplaces are required to implement robust processes for verifying the authenticity of consumer reviews.
-Prohibiting the submission of fake reviews and the manipulation of endorsements, the EU aims to ensure that product reviews genuinely reflect the sentiments of real customers.
 Online marketplaces operating within the EU must adapt their practices to comply with these strict rules.
 For a thorough understanding of the implications for marketplaces affected by the EU Omnibus Directive, download our briefing document.

 The severity of the fake reviews issue is underscored by recent legal action taken by Amazon against two review brokers, who have now been sentenced to 2.5 years in prison for orchestrating deceptive practices within Amazon's store.
 These individuals, operating from China, engaged in a scheme to sell fake reviews, both artificially boosting product rankings with positive reviews and sabotaging competitors with negative ones.
 Amazon's Counterfeit Crimes Unit played a crucial role in supporting law enforcement efforts, resulting in the sentencing of these brokers.
 This outcome serves as a stark reminder of the gravity of fake reviews, prompting the need for stringent measures and collaborative efforts to maintain the authenticity and trustworthiness of customer feedback.